 - Provision of software

-- Provision of a knowledge base as a foundation for evidence based decisions and policy.
+- Provision of a knowledge base as a foundation for evidence based decisions and policy

-By standardizing on the network link, our methodology mitigates problems caused by varying spatial scales, which allows results from one study area to be transferable to another (hence allowing us to collect an evidence base for adoption in guiding best practice in network design).
-Our continuous space enhancement to existing network algorithms also allows us to ensure that accuracy is not lost by treating links as atomic rather than divisible entities.
+sDNA differs from previous forms of spatial network analysis by standardizing on the network link, thus enabling compatibility with existing link-node data and datasets.
+Our continuous space enhancement to existing network algorithms allows us to ensure that accuracy is not lost by treating links as atomic rather than divisible entities.

 The sDNA Logo is actually a spatial network coloured according to one of the sDNA Output Measures.